-More Fun Travel utilizes local outfitters, stay in locally owned accommodations and frequent local shops for meals, supplies and crafts.
+More Fun Travel uses local outfitters and stay in locally owned accommodations and frequent local shops for meals, supplies and crafts.
 These practices facilitate a high degree of contact with locals and ensure that the economic development of our business goes directly to local businesses and communities.

 Our goal is to ensure that the business we bring to remote communities is a positive experience for local people, tourism companies and tourists themselves.
 Our vigilance in promoting and practicing sustainability extends to educating clients, training our guides, and the caliber of our suppliers.